Policy and Numbers

 Second allocation (Entry Category B – approximately 20 places)

-Upon removing the candidates who are allocated places via Entry Category B, the remaining places will be allocated in accordance with their distance from the school to their front door as per a straight line firstly by M41 and M31 postcodes followed by the remaining candidates.
-This arrangement is listed as Category C. The address used will be the permanent address of where the child resides.
-Proof of residency will be requested
+Upon removing the candidates who are allocated places via Entry Categories A, B and C, the remaining places will be allocated in accordance with candidates' distance from the school to their front door as per a straight line firstly by M41 and M31 postcodes followed by the remaining candidates.
+This arrangement is listed as Category D. The address used will be the permanent address of where the child resides.
+Proof of residency will be requested.